-- Egg retrieval: This procedure carries a slight risk of damage to the bladder or bowel, internal bleeding or infection.
+- Egg retrieval: This procedure carries a very slight risk of damage to the bladder or bowel, internal bleeding or infection.

 - Embryo transfer: During embryo transfer, there may be spotting, cramping or bleeding following the procedure.

-- Risk of multiples: If multiple embryos are transferred, there is a higher chance of a multiples pregnancy.
+- Risk of multiples: If multiple embryos are transferred, there is a higher chance of a multiple pregnancy.
 This increases risks for the mother, such as labor complications, and the baby, such as developmental problems.